Skip to content

 When using the vinyl printer, we need to vectorize the file and define paths before uploading.

 We could design according to our ideas.
-I designed a Transformers logo using Inkscape to vectorize the image and downloaded the Transformers font.
-The link is listed below.
+I designed a Transformers logo using Inkscape to vectorize the image.
+The link to the transformers that i downloaded is listed below.

 To vinyl print an image, ensure it's of standard quality.
 Go to Path and select Trace Bitmap, and Inkscape will handle the vectorization process.